CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 -While there was a **weak negative association** between **cycling speed** and periods of **high restrictions**, this was not seen during partial restrictions where increased mobility such as travel to work was less restricted.

 -**Distance from the CBD** had a weak negative correlation with **speed**, but more so with **total number of cyclists**[^2].
-The further from the centre of Melbourne sensors were placed, the fewer, and on average slightly slower, cyclists were recorded.
+The further from the centre of Melbourne that sensors were placed, the fewer, and on average slightly slower, cyclists were recorded.

 *Association strength ranges from -1 to +1, with zero indicating no correlation.
 Dark grey indicates a strong negative assocation, while dark blue indicates a strong positive association*